• Skip to primary navigation

 Don’t believe how good these are?
 Try them for yourself!
 It’s an easy recipe yet so enjoyable that it has quickly become a family favorite and will be for you too.

-overhead picture of an almond poppy seed muffin on a plate next to a tin of muffins and tea
+overhead picture of a freshly baked coconut flour muffin on a plate next to a tin of muffins and tea

 Why make this recipe?